What Is Breast Augmentation?

 - Possibility of revision surgery

-While there are some risks associated with breast augmentation, the FDA underlines that some form of complication or adverse reaction occurs in only 1% of surgical procedures.
+There are some risks associated with breast augmentation, as with any body surgery.
+The FDA underlines that some form of complication or adverse reaction occurs in only 1% of surgical procedures.
 Since some of the complications listed relate to implants specifically, those won’t apply to the fat transfer procedure.

 Paying for Breast Augmentation